u128str/MCTDHB/README.md

 ### I. MCTDHB with MCTDHB-Laboratory
 [__Free__ cross-platform (Mac/Unix/Windows) GUI](http://www.mctdhb-lab.com)
+Here you have to install MCTDHB-Lab, Java, Gnuplot on your computer by yourself.

 [Mac](http://www.mctdhb-lab.com/images/how2-figs/launch_mac.jpg)
 [Windows](http://www.mctdhb-lab.com/images/how2-figs/Win_appearence.jpg)
 [Linux](http://www.mctdhb-lab.com/images/how2-figs/launch_linux.jpg)

 <details>
-<summary> click here to see run MCTDHB-Lab with Docker</summary>
+<summary> Alternative: is to run the MCTDHB-Lab with Docker </summary>
-Here we assume that docker is already installed in your system
+Here you have to install docker and build the image once (one command) and Ubuntu, Java, Gnuplot, vim, Firefox and MCTDHB-Lab etc will be installed automatically in a Dockerimage which you can use afterwards:

 1) Make a directory where you want to store your Lab projects:
 ```